Jimmy Carter

 Jimmy Carter Monument, Plains, Georgia

-Jimmy Carter Birthplace- Lillian G. Carter Nursing Center (formerly Wise Sanitarium), Plains, Georgia
+Jimmy Carter Birthplace- The Lillian G. Carter Nursing Center (formerly Wise Sanitarium), Plains, Georgia

 Jimmy Carter's Boyhood Home (age 4-17; 1928-41), Archery (outside Plains), Georgia